 NC Medicaid Reform

-June 23, 2016 - First meeting of the Dual Eligibles Advisory Committee was held.
-This committee will provide advice to the Department of Health and Human Services as it prepares the strategy to be presented to the Joint Legislative Oversight Committee by Jan.
-31, 2017.
+June 2016 - February 2017 - The Dual Eligibles Advisory Committee continues to meet monthly.
+This committee of external advocates, providers, associations and beneficiaries will provide advice to the Department of Health and Human Services as it prepares the strategy to transition the dual eligibles population to managed care.
+DHHS will present its strategy by Jan.
+31, 2017, to the Joint Legislative Oversight Committee on Meddicaid and NC Health Choice.

-June 20, 2016 - The federal Centers for Medicare & Medicaid Services is accepting public comments on the North Carolina Medicaid reform plan (Section 1115 demonstration) application.
-The comment period ends July 20, 2016, at 11:00 p.m.
+June 20 - July 20, 2016 - The federal Centers for Medicare & Medicaid Services held its public comment period on the North Carolina Medicaid reform plan (Section 1115 demonstration) application.

 June 1, 2016 - Governor Pat McCrory submitted North Carolina's Medicaid Reform plan (Section 1115 demonstration) application to the federal Centers for Medicare & Medicaid Services (CMS).
 Over the next 18 months or so, CMS will review the application and discuss the reform plan in detail with the Department of Health and Human Services.